rdsaunders/thegreateststory/content/get-started.md

 ---
 layout: page
 title: Get started
-subtitle: Getting started with The Greatest Story Ever devotionals
+subtitle: A resource to help families experience the Bible together
 img_path: ''
 menu:
   main:
     weight: 5

 ---
-**A resource to help families experience the Bible together**

 * **Learn it**: see how key Bible characters and events form one BIG story
 * **Live it**: discover how the Bible helps us live life to the full today